 “It will help keep the whole thing stable and keep it from breaking,” he says.
 “Then when you’re done and want to see the design, reach into the inside and gently poke the pieces from the inside out of the pumpkin.
 Things will come out way easier.
 If something gets stuck, go back with your tool and revisit the corners.
 Then you should have no problems.”

 7. Save It for Later

 Evan advises that if you’re carving something incredibly intricate like your favorite TV character (Eleven from Netflix’s Stranger Things, say) and need an extra day to complete it, wrap the pumpkin tightly in plastic wrap and refrigerate.
-Plus, you’ll get a hoot out of these jack-o’-lantern ideas.

 8. Let the Kids Join In

 If you’re in charge of carving, get your kids in on the action with a few easier tasks like scooping out the pumpkin guts and separating the seeds from the stringy stuff.